Research in Pediatric Infectious Disease

 - Immunogenetic profiles of children with various infections

-The Division has established collaborative research programs with members of the Departments of Microbiology and Immunology at UT Southwestern and the Baylor Institute for Immunology Research in Dallas.
+The Division has established collaborative research programs with members of the Departments of Microbiology and Immunology at UT Southwestern.
 The principle goals of these collaborative projects are:

 - To delineate the molecular immunobiologic basis for the pathogenesis of certain infectious diseases in pediatrics

-- To define and control the inflammatory processes involved in bacterial infections, such as meningitis and pneumonia
+- To define and control the inflammatory processes involved in bacterial infections, such as bone and joint infections

 - To develop the immunobiologic profiles of children with infectious diseases